felixpitau/catbot/README.md

 # catbot
-A chat bot for Discord of many talents.
+A chat bot of many talents.